jacobsalmela/tccutil/README.md

 ![tccutil.py logo](http://i2.wp.com/jacobsalmela.com/wp-content/uploads/2014/07/tccutilicon.png?resize=300%2C300)

+## How is tccutil.py Different?
+**tccutil.py** can just be installed to `/usr/sbin` without any additional software.
+It can then be **run just like any other command line tool**.
+I also wanted the syntax to be easy to remember without having to look it up in the usage line.
+There are other solutions out there, but there were some things I did not like about them:

++ [Privacy Manager Services](https://github.com/univ-of-utah-marriott-library-apple/privacy_services_manager)--has other dependencies tht need to be installed

++ [tccmanager.py](https://github.com/timsutton/scripts/blob/master/tccmanager/tccmanager.py)--uses a .plist to add items, which is inconvenient

 ## Usage

 It is important that you either run this as root or use `sudo`, otherwise, it will not work and you will end up with "permission denied" errors.